This Easy Turkey Bolognese is a delicious way to use up leftover turkey or chicken! This hearty pasta recipe is one of our favorite weeknight dinners!

 Thick Fettuccine noodles will work too, or fusilli, bow ties, or tagliatelle which is a classic.

 But this turkey bolognese isn’t just for pasta!
 Serve this meat sauce over baked potatoes, spoon it over rice, layer it on tater tots or french fries for a bolognese poutine or just eat it as it for a healthy, low carb meal.

 What Can You Serve With This Turkey Bolognese Recipe?

-We’re huge fans of artichokes so our Grandma’s Stuffed Artichokes or these Roasted Brown Butter Artichokes go perfectly with most any pasta recipe.
+We’re huge fans of artichokes so our Grandma’s Stuffed Artichokes or these Roasted Brown Butter Artichokes will go perfectly with any pasta recipe.
 A classic Stuffed Cheesy Artichoke is always a hit too!

 Looking For More Pasta Recipes?

 This hearty bolognese sauce is a perfect leftover turkey recipe!
 If you don’t have leftover turkey you can swap out chicken or ground beef!